Cardiac Arrest vs. Heart Attack: What's the Difference?

 "By far and away, the most common cause of cardiac arrest is heart attack," explains Dr. Lisman.
 "As blood flow to the heart is reduced, the injury experienced can set off cardiac arrest by triggering one of these dangerous rhythms."

-Since a heart attack is its most common cause, cardiac arrest is best prevented by taking steps to reduce your risk of developing coronary artery disease or working with your doctor to establish an effective plan for managing the condition if you already have it.
+This means both cardiac arrest and heart attack are best prevented by taking steps to reduce your risk of developing coronary artery disease or working with your doctor to establish an effective plan for managing the condition if you already have it.

 Living a healthy lifestyle — eating a well-balanced diet, exercising regularly and maintaining a healthy weight — can help protect your heart and arteries.